 Tips for success when building a Closed Area to house classified information

 A Closed Area, now known as an open storage area under 32 CFR Part 117, is a type of facility that falls under the long-standing document, National Industrial Security Program Operating Manual (NISPOM).
-It’s a Department Of Defense Manual (DoDM) and is now a federal rule.
+The NISPOM was previously a Department Of Defense Manual (DoDM) and is now a federal rule.
 It was created to provide guidance to commercial companies who provide products and services to the U.S. government in a classified capacity.
 The NISPOM establishes the minimum standards for how to obtain, maintain and protect classified information and sets forth reporting and oversight responsibilities for commercial entities.

 A NISPOM Closed Area in particular is a space that is built and accredited to store government Secret and Top Secret information when the material cannot be stored inside an approved Government Services Administration (GSA) safe.
 The construction requirements of the area can vary depending on the intended use of the facility.
 High-security hardware and other access control measures may be necessary for physical security requirements.

 How a Closed Area differs from a SCIF or SAPF